withastro/docs/src/pages/en/guides/cms/contentful.md

 ### Webhooks

-If your project is generated using SSG (Static Site Generation), you will need to set up a webhook to trigger a new build when your content changes.
+If your project is using Astro's default static mode, you will need to set up a webhook to trigger a new build when your content changes.
 Netlify and Vercel provide a webhook feature that you can use to trigger a new build from Contentful.

 #### Netlify